projectriff/projectriff.io/_posts/2018-02-20-announcing-riff-0-0-4.md

 who contributed to this effort.
 Here are some of the highlights.

 ## a new riff CLI written in go
-The [riff CLI](https://github.com/projectriff/riff-cli/blob/master/docs/riff.md) is now a go binary, available to download from our GitHub [releases](https://github.com/projectriff/riff/releases) page or, if you have a go development environment, you can install the `riff` command in $GOPATH/bin as follows.
+The [riff CLI](https://github.com/projectriff/riff/tree/master/riff-cli) is now a go binary, available to download from our GitHub [releases](https://github.com/projectriff/riff/releases) page or, if you have a go development environment, you can use 'go get' to build and install into $GOPATH/bin as follows.

 ```
-go get github.com/projectriff/riff-cli/cmd/riff
+go get github.com/projectriff/riff
 ```

 The new CLI provides a lot more infomation about what it's doing.
 E.g.